Team

 Lower School Teacher: First Grade

 A native of the Cleveland area, April earned her bachelor’s degree in Education from Bowling Green State University and went on to gain her master’s degree in Literacy Education.
 She worked as an Intervention Specialist for twelve years, serving students with moderate-intensive special needs.
-A passion for helping little learners build strong foundations of literacy and a love for learning drew April back to the classroom after a five-year absence while she was at home with her own children.
-She is now in her third year at GCA and has served as both a kindergarten and first-grade teacher.
+A passion for helping little learners build strong foundations of literacy and a love for learning drew April back to the classroom in after a five-year absence while she was at home with her own children.
+Since joining the GCA team in 2020, she has served as a kindergarten, a first-grade teacher, and as Student Services Coordinator.
 April and her husband have two wonderful children who are students at GCA.
 They enjoy being out in nature, reading, crafting, and sampling all the tacos they can find around Cleveland.
 The following quote is from one of her favorite books: “Isn't it splendid to think of all the things there are to find out about?
 It just makes me feel glad to be alive—it’s such an interesting world.” —Anne of Green Gables by L.M.
 Montgomery

 Alla Karapunarly

-Alla serves as GCA’s second-grade teacher.
+Alla serves as GCA’s second-grade teacher, providing mentorship to Miss McGuire, her co-teacher.
 She graduated from Cleveland State University with a degree in Early Childhood Education.
 She moved to the United States from Moldova at a young age and has lived in Cleveland for the past six years.
 It is Alla’s desire to serve the community in which she was raised.
 She and her husband, Billy, are members of St. Anselm Anglican Church where they regularly serve the parish in a variety of roles.

 Kestrel Logan

 Kestrel is a South African native who immigrated to the east coast of the US at a young age, eventually making his home in Chicago’s inner city.
 After witnessing both the tragic disparities in educational opportunity and the potential for life-giving love in a classroom setting, Kestrel enrolled at Moody Bible Institute.
-He graduated with his B.A. in Elementary Education after student teaching on Chicago’s north side and is delighted to embark on a new journey of learning with the fifth-graders at GCA.
+He graduated with his B.A. in Elementary Education after student teaching on Chicago’s north side and is delighted to continue his journey of learning along with the fourth-graders at GCA.
 Kestrel finds great joy in gardening, cycling, running, and attempting to grow as a beginning jazz pianist.
 You can usually find him playing word games and praising God for the gift of good ice cream at his home in Clark-Fulton.

 Bekah Pausch